 BIOL 221 INTRODUCTORY NUTRITION.
 A survey of nutritional needs throughout the life cycle.
-Recommended for nursing, and liberal arts majors.
 Three lectures.
 Biology majors cannot use this course as credit toward the major.

 BIOL 223 ECOLOGY.
 Introduction to the study of the distribution, abundance and interactions of organisms and their environment.
 Survey of ecological principles at the level of individuals, populations, communities, and ecosystems.
 Three lectures and one three-hour laboratory (BIOL 223L).